Food desert: Consumer choices

-Weather and climate change
+Climate change and weather

 Africa suffers from food deserts, and there is also a direct link between climate change and the rapid growth of food deserts.
 While supermarkets are expanding to areas in which they once did not exist, there is still a disparity when it comes to physical access.
 In Cape Town, asset-related urban food deserts are the main reason for food insecurity since its people cannot afford the food that they would prefer to eat.

 Climate change can play role in urban food deserts because it directly affects accessibility.
 The main way that climate change affects food security and food deserts is by reducing the production of food.
 With the limited availability of a product, the price rises making it unavailable to those that cannot afford more expensive commodities.
 In Cape Town specifically, supermarkets rely directly on fresh produce from the nearby farm area.
 Climate change affects the production of food, and it can also damage capital assets that affect accessibility and utilization.